 Ventilator data may be useful in the evaluation of pulmonary barotrauma.
 Ventilator asynchrony, acute elevation of the plateau and peak pressures above 30 cmH2O, or sudden decrease of delivered tidal volume may suggest respiratory distress secondary to pneumothorax or other complications from barotrauma.
 Ventilator data can give a clue to physicians regarding which patients are at higher risk for barotrauma.

 Once pulmonary barotrauma secondary to the mechanical ventilator is suspected, action must take place immediately.
 Pneumothorax is an acute complication from pulmonary barotrauma, which is an emergency.
 The physical exam will be remarkable for absent breath sounds, and in most cases, patients who can communicate will complain of shortness of breath and chest pain.
 Vital signs usually demonstrate hypoxia as well as hypotension secondary to obstructive shock in the case of a tension pneumothorax.
 In patients who develop a tension pneumothorax, action is necessary before obtaining a chest radiograph.
 Tension pneumothorax requires urgent needle decompression to evacuate the pneumothorax, followed by thoracotomy tube placement.
 In patients presenting with a less acute complication, such as a simple pneumothorax with stable vital signs, pneumomediastinum, or subcutaneous emphysema, the clinician should obtain a chest radiograph immediately.
 The chest radiograph is able to identify the presence of pneumothorax, pneumomediastinum, subcutaneous emphysema, and other less common manifestations of pulmonary barotrauma, such as pneumatoceles, sub-pleural air collections, and pulmonary interstitial emphysema (PIE).
-If a chest X-ray is obtained but inadequate for evaluation, the clinician may order a CT of the chest.
+If a chest x-ray is obtained but inadequate for evaluation, a CT of the chest can be done.
 It is important to remember that barotrauma is a clinical diagnosis and should always be high in the differential diagnosis for patients on invasive and non-invasive mechanical ventilation presenting with acute decompensation.

 There is no single strategy to prevent pulmonary barotrauma on patients on mechanical ventilation.
 The most efficient mechanism that has been described to prevent the risk of developing barotrauma on mechanical ventilation involves maintaining the plateau and peak inspiratory pressures low.
 The goal plateau pressure should be below 35 cmH2O, and ideally below 30 cmH2O, on most patients on mechanical ventilation as recommended by the ARDS Network group.
 Various techniques may be employed to aid in maintaining the plateau pressure at goal.
 Various ventilator modes are available.
-The two modes most commonly used in intensive care units are volume assist control (volume AC), a volume cycled mode, and pressure assist control (Pressure AC), a pressure cycled mode.
+The two modes most commonly used in intensive care units are volume assist control (volume AC), a volume cycled mode, and pressure assist control (pressure AC), a pressure cycled mode.
 Lung protective ventilator strategies should be used in every ARDS and most other patients, regardless of the mode of mechanical ventilation.
 Lung protective ventilator strategies derive for the most part from a study published in the year 2000 by the ARDS Network group.
 The study involved ARDS patients and compared outcomes in ARDS patients using higher tidal volume ventilation (about 12 mL/kg of IBW) and patients using lower tidal volume ventilation (about 6 mL/kg OF IBW).
 Although tidal volume was the variable in this study, the goal with the low volume ventilation group was to keep the plateau pressure below 30 cmH2O.
 The low tidal volume ventilatory strategy correlated with a lower mortality rate (31% vs. 40%).
 The incidence of barotrauma in this study was not lower when using lung-protective ventilator strategies; however, other studies have demonstrated a higher incidence of barotrauma when the plateau pressure rises above 35 cmH2O.
-Low tidal volume ventilation is especially important in patients at higher risk for barotrauma, such as patients with ARDS, COPD, asthma, pneumocystis jiroveci pneumonia (PJP), and chronic interstitial lung disease (ILD).
+Low tidal volume ventilation is especially important in patients at higher risk for barotrauma, such as patients with ARDS, COPD, asthma, Pneumocystis jiroveci pneumonia (PJP), and chronic interstitial lung disease (ILD).

 The driving pressure is another concept with which physicians managing patients at risk of barotrauma must be familiar.
 The driving pressure is measurable in patients not making an inspiratory effort; one can obtain the calculated pressure by subtracting the PEEP from the plateau pressure.
 Driving pressure became a hot topic of discussion after the ARDS trial proposed that high plateau pressures increase mortality in patients with ARDS but that high PEEP pressure is associated with improved outcomes.
 Amato et al., in 2015, proposed that the driving pressure was a better ventilation variable to stratify risk.
 In the trial, published in the NEJM in 2015, they concluded that an increment of 1 standard deviation in driving pressure was associated with increased mortality even in patients receiving protective plateau pressure and tidal volumes.
 Individual changes in tidal volume and PEEP were only associated with improved survival if these changes led to a reduction in driving pressure.
 Based on the data available, clinicians should maintain the optimal driving pressure between 13 and 15 cm H2O.